Skip to main content

 • type - must be set to "element"

-• render - a function that returns a React element, receives the data item and index as parameters
+• render - a function that returns a React element, receives the item and index as parameters

 Image Column